In this guide to film storage, we will explain how to store your film negatives safely once they have been processed.

 Negative Storage Pages, sometimes known as negative sleeves, are used to protect your film from dust and scratches when they’re being stored.
 As well as keep them organised.
 They are available in a range of sizes to accommodate different film formats.

+In any guide to film storage, this is always going to be number one.
 Storage Pages are probably the most important element of your negative storage as they will be in direct contact with your film for long periods of time.
-So it is important to know that the storage pages you are using are up to an archival standard.
+So it is important to know that the negative sleeves you are using are up to an archival standard.

 Using negative sleeves alone is the most basic level of protection you can give your film.
 Use them with a suitable storage box or binder to improve the security of your film.